 Update: Successful launch!
+Follow the mission's progress on Twitter.

 In this season of solar sailing (Japan's IKAROS is still going strong), another ship is about to leave the harbor.